Elliot Wolff

-Elliot Marvin Wolff (January 1956 – June 2016) was an American musician, songwriter, and music producer.
+Elliot Marvin Wolff (January 29, 1956 – June 7 or 25, 2016) was an American musician, songwriter, and music producer.
 Born in Oklahoma, he was raised in Silver Spring, Maryland.
 His music catalog is represented by Downtown Music Publishing.

 Career

 Wolff was the musical director for Peaches & Herb on tour from 1979 to 1982, traveling to Asia and Africa.
 He also toured with Chaka Khan as a keyboard player.
 Moving from the Washington, DC area to Los Angeles, he became a staff writer for producer Freddie Perren.
 He wrote Johnny Gill's top ten hit "Super Love" for Gill's self-titled 1983 album.

 After hearing a demo for Wolff's "Straight Up", Paula Abdul recorded it and also Wolff's "Cold Hearted" for her album Forever Your Girl.
 Both songs charted at number one on Billboard.

 Taylor Dayne recorded Wolff's song "Heart of Stone" for her second album Can't Fight Fate.